Advice > Software engineering

 As mentioned previously, if you're a junior developer the expectations will be lower for you than if you're mid-level or senior.
 In addition, for certain roles (e.g. infrastructure, security, etc.) you will likely have several design interviews.

-For a closer look at the system design part of your interview, see our specific guide: Meta system design interview (questions, process, prep)
+For a closer look at the system design part of your interview, see our specific guide: Meta system design interview (questions, process, prep).
+If you've opted for the product design/architecture interview, read our guide on how to crack the Meta product architecture interview.

 Here are the most common system and product design questions asked in the Meta interview reports on Glassdoor.